Dino Meneghin: National team career

 With the senior Italian national basketball team, Meneghin played in 271 games, and totaled 2,847 points scored.
-With Italy, he won the bronze medal at both the 1971 EuroBasket and the 1975 EuroBasket.
-He also won the silver medal at the 1980 Summer Olympics, and the gold medal at the 1983 EuroBasket.
+With Italy, he won the bronze medal at both the 1971 FIBA EuroBasket and the 1975 FIBA EuroBasket.
+He also won the silver medal at the 1980 Summer Olympics, and the gold medal at the 1983 FIBA EuroBasket.

-Post-playing career
+Basketball executuve career

-On 5 September 2003 Meneghin became the second Italian player to enter into the Basketball Hall of Fame, after Cesare Rubini, who served Olimpia Milano, both as player and coach between the 1940s and the 1970s.
-After his playing career ended, Meneghin has since worked for the Italian Basketball Federation and for Olimpia Milano.
+After he finishded his professional basketball club playing career, Meneghin became a basketball executive.
+He worked for the Italian Basketball Federation (FIP), and also for the Italian League basketball club Olimpia Milano.

 Personal life

 Dino Meneghin is the father of Andrea Meneghin, who also played professional basketball.
 Andrea played against his father, during the latter's last season as a pro.